-At the Annual Meeting, you will vote on the election of eight directors.
+At the Annual Meeting, you will vote on the election of nine directors.
 Those persons elected will serve as directors until the next annual meeting unless otherwise stated and until the election and qualification of their successors.
-All of the nominees have served as directors since our last meeting with the exception of Ms. Lang, who joined our board on January 2, 2015.
+All of the nominees have served as directors since our last meeting with the exception of Mr. Taysom, who joined our board on October 1, 2015, and Ms. Barrett, who joined our board on March 1, 2016.
 Each nominee has been nominated for election by our board of directors in accordance with our established nomination procedures discussed in this proxy statement.
-Ms. Lang was recommended as a candidate for director by our Chief Executive Officer.
+Mr. Taysom and Ms. Barrett were both recommended as candidates for director by multiple board members and members of our management team.

 Name Age Position(s)

-Michael R. Buchanan 67 Director and Chairman of the Board of Directors
+Michael R. Buchanan 68 Director and Chairman of the Board of Directors

+Kelly H. Barrett 51 Director

-Wesley E. Cantrell 80 Director
+Wesley E. Cantrell 81 Director

-William H. Keogler, Jr. 69 Director

-Barbara B. Lang 71 Director
+Barbara B. Lang 72 Director

-Frank C. McDowell 66 Director and Vice-Chairman of the Board of Directors
+Frank C. McDowell 67 Director and Vice-Chairman of the Board of Directors

-Raymond G. Milnes, Jr. 63 Director
+Raymond G. Milnes, Jr. 64 Director

-Donald A. Miller, CFA 52 Chief Executive Officer, President and Director
+Donald A. Miller, CFA 53 Chief Executive Officer, President and Director

-Jeffrey L. Swope 64 Director
+Jeffrey L. Swope 65 Director

+Dale H. Taysom 67 Director